Dorchester (Province of Canada electoral district)

 Dorchester was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East.
 It was created in 1841, by the merger of two previous electoral districts of the Legislative Assembly of Lower Canada, Dorchester and Beauce.
-It was represented by one member in the Legislative Assembly.
+The new district was south of Quebec City, and was represented by one member in the Legislative Assembly.

+In 1853, the Parliament of the Province of Canada expanded the size of the Legislative Assembly.
+Canada East's representation increased from forty-two members to sixty-five members.
+In the redistribution of seats, the Dorchester riding was split into two ridings, with the new electoral district of Beauce carved off from Dorchester.
+The new electoral map came into force for the next general elections, in 1854.

-The electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.
+Dorchester electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

+1841 to 1854

-The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
-35, s.
-2.
+The Union Act, 1840, passed by the British Parliament, merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
+The separate parliaments of Lower Canada and Upper Canada were abolished.

 The Union Act provided that while many of the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, some electoral districts would be defined directly by the Union Act itself.
 Dorchester was one of those new electoral districts.
-The Union Act merged the previous electoral districts of the County of Dorchester and the County of Beauce, to create a new district, also called Dorchester.
+The Union Act merged two previous electoral districts, the County of Dorchester and the County of Beauce, to create a new district, also called Dorchester.

 Under the previous legislation, enacted in 1829, the former district of Dorchester had been based on the seigniory of Lauzon, on the south shore of the Saint Lawrence, near Lévis.

 The former district of Beauce had been immediately to the south east of the former district of Dorchester, and was defined as follows:

 The effect of the Union Act provision was to merge those two sets of boundaries into one district.
 The Dorchester electoral district was thus south of Quebec City, between the Saint Lawrence and the border with the United States, in the current Chaudière-Appalaches administrative region.

+1854 to 1867

+In 1853, the Parliament of the Province of Canada expanded the Legislative Assembly.
+Canada East went from forty-two seats to sixty-five seats.
+As part of the redistribution of seats, Dorchester was split into two seats.
+The northern portion of the riding continued to be named Dorchester, while the southern portion was split into a new riding of Beauce.

+The new boundaries for Dorchester were as follows:

+Members of the Legislative Assembly (1841–1867)

 Dorchester was a single-member constituency, represented by one member in the Legislative Assembly.